r-barnes/stackoverflow/qr_explainer/qr_explainer.md

 # Heading for Higher Dimensions

-Now, for our $(x,y)$ points above $x$ might have represented the horsepower of a car while $y$ represented miles per gallon (MPG).
+Now, for our $(x,y)$ points above, $x$ might have represented the horsepower of a car while $y$ represented miles per gallon (MPG).
 But maybe horsepower alone might be a poor indicator of MPG, so we would like to use more data.
 Maybe using Horsepower, Weight, and Displacement together could give us a better model for predicting MPG.

 ![Correlation plot of R's motorcar dataset](mtcars.png)